davidlamt/personal-blog/content/post/personal-thoughts/17-migrating-from-wordpress-to-hugo.md

 Anyhow, I was able to create a similar setup and I will be discussing that process in detail in a future post.

-Here is a teaser: This blog is hosted on a DigitalOcean droplet and the server checks whether the blog should be updated every day at midnight based on the blog's <a href="https://github.com/davidlamt/personal-blog" target="_blank" rel="nofollow">GitHub repository</a>.
+Here is a preview: This blog is hosted on a DigitalOcean droplet and the server checks whether the blog should be updated every day at midnight based on the <a href="https://github.com/davidlamt/personal-blog" target="_blank" rel="nofollow">blog's GitHub repository</a>.

 ## Transferring Content